Different Capsule Dosage Forms

 More than one type of drug can be encased in a pharmaceutical capsule.
 Indeed it is quite common for the drugs to be in different forms, e.g., one as a tablet and one as a smaller capsule or powder.
 Both drug types can be encased in a larger capsule.

-The types of materials that can be loaded into hard gelatin capsules include:
+The types of materials that can be loaded into empty capsules include:

 - Dry solids – powders, granules, pellets or small tablets